 CBD is available from hemp and marijuana.
 Cannabis plants are subdivided into hemp and marijuana plants.
 Meanwhile, THC can only be derived from marijuana plants.
 The cannabis strain should have higher amounts of THC.

 CBD is the medicinal component in cannabis, while THC is the psychoactive compound in cannabis.
 CBD is often found in oils, candies, extracts, supplements, and more.
-Meanwhile, THC products are often smoked and are available in capsules, tinctures, oils, cannabis edibles, and many more.
+Meanwhile, THC products are often smoked and available in capsules, tinctures, oils, cannabis edibles, and many more.

 The chemical structure of CBD and THC comes with exact chemical structures.
 Both have 21 carbons, 30 hydrocarbons, and 2 oxygen atoms.
 There is a small difference in the way the atoms are aligned, and this slight difference affects the way the two compounds interact with our mind and body.